OTs-14 Groza: Design details

-Internally the OTs-14 "Groza" is an exact copy of AKS-74U but in a bullpup configuration and chambered for 9x39 SP-6 subsonic ammunition.
-The trigger-pistol grip unit could be removed and replaced with an alternative unit integral with 40 mm grenade launcher.
-In that configuration, a single trigger controls with a separate barrel selector both the 40 mm grenade launcher and the rifle itself.
+The OTs-14 "Groza" uses the internal mechanism of the AKS-74U, but in a bullpup configuration and chambered for 9×39 SP-6 subsonic ammunition.
+The trigger and pistol grip are part of a modular unit that can be swapped with an alternative unit that has an integrated 40 mm grenade launcher.
+When the grenade launcher unit is attached, the trigger controls both the grenade launcher and the rifle itself.
+Whether the rifle or grenade launcher barrel will be fired when the trigger is pulled is determined by the selector switch.
 The grenade launcher can use the same grenades used in the GP-25/GP-30.

-The safety/firing mode selector of AKS-74U pattern is retained.
-The barrel itself can be fitted with a specially designed quick-detachable suppressor.
+The safety and firing mode selector of the AKS-74U pattern is retained.
+The barrel itself can be fitted with a specially designed quickly detachable suppressor.

 The OTs-14's carrying handle has provisions for mounting long-range optical sights, red dot sights or night vision devices.
 As it was meant to replace the AKS-74U in the battalions of Spetsnaz MVD as a standard service firearm there are also variants chambered for 7.62×39mm.
 The idea behind this design was to have an easily modified basic version which would be used in different combat scenarios as a carbine, assault rifle with a foregrip, silenced assault rifle with detachable suppressor and assault rifle with an integrated under-barrel grenade launcher.

 Operating mechanism

 The OTs-14-4A is a small arms weapon system based on the 5.45×39mm AKS-74U carbine.
-It is a selective fire, air-cooled magazine-fed rifle with a gas-actuated piston operating system and a rotary bolt locking mechanism.
+It is a selective fire, air-cooled magazine-fed rifle with a gas-operated piston and a rotating bolt locking mechanism.